nate-bensusen/me/README.md

 - my goal is to stay in contact and keep in touch sincerely.

-## Why

-- to stay physically resilient
-- to fight mental stagnation
-- to be able to play with nieces and nephews until they're tired
-- to record and reflect easier and more often
-- to make things easily sharable and open to contributions.

 ## When

 - exercise 6 days a week